chevere/docs/library/parameter.md

 ## Object Parameter

 Use function `objectp` to create a parameter implementing `ObjectParameterInterface`.
+This function can define a `clasName` and a `description`.

 ```php
 use function Chevere\Parameter\objectp;